 He remembered the Polish woman’s attitude changing when her husband returned home from work and announced that Molly O’Connor was dead.
 How her fat, angelic face turned red.
 I ain’t wasting good money on these brats!
 Her once soft grip turned harsh as she took a hold of Theodore’s hair, and shooed them out the door onto the sidewalk.
 They is you’se problem now!
 Don’t be squatting near my house either!
-A few seconds later the door re-opened, and Theodore believed she’d changed her mind; instead they ducked as their two bags hurled towards them.
+A few seconds later the door re-opened, and Theodore believed she’d changed her mind; instead, they ducked as their two bags hurled toward them.
 He couldn’t see Catrina turning into a monster, but he’d been fooled before.

 “Here,” Catrina gestured towards the female guestroom.
 “I have the present in here.”

 “The guestroom,” Theodore asked.
 Perhaps that was why she was crying in the room yesterday afternoon.